afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 When you tap the button, it calls the generate() method in the ViewModel, that does the same in the Model, and then Combine does the rest.

 ### And Where is the Protocol?
-As you can see, everything works, but let's say that instead of instantiating AnimalGenerator in our ViewModel, we want to use a Protocol, as a Blueprint for different models, depending on what type of content we want to generate and display in the View.
+As you can see, everything works, but let's say that instead of instantiating AnimalGenerator in our ViewModel, we want to use a Protocol as a blueprint for different models, depending on what type of content we want to generate and display in the View.

-Let's write a simple protocol called * "Generator"* and update our * "AnimalGenerator"* class to conform.
+Let's write a simple protocol called "Generator" and update our "AnimalGenerator" class to conform.

 #### Our Protocol
 ```swift